Thazes/University-Management-System-CAT2-Group1/README.md

 ### 2. Polymorphism was achieved through

 #### A) Runtime polymorphism-inheritance

+This was achieved by extending class student with person as shown in the image below

  https://github.com/Thazes/University-Management-System-CAT2-Group1/blob/main/inheritance.png

 #### B) Compile time polymorphism

+This was achieved by passing different parameters in the method update as shown below

  https://github.com/Thazes/University-Management-System-CAT2-Group1/blob/main/compile%20time%20polymorphism.png

 ### 3. Abstraction